department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/05-2024 Dashboard/Conversation guide - Business.md

 - First off, can you tell me about your title and role at VA?
 - Have you used Ask VA before?
     - Can you tell me some reasons you use Ask VA?
-    - Why do you use Ask VA vs. another tool or task?
+    - Why do you use Ask VA vs another tool or task?
     - How often do you submit inquiries?
     - Do you use Ask VA on your computer or phone?
 - Are you a Veteran yourself?